So you want a free security certificate for your website?

 In April 2016 a new website security certificate authority called Let’s Encrypt was launched, offering free SSL/TLS for all.
-No longer limited to just online shops, https and its associated green web browser padlock are appearing across the internet to encrypt the flow of data between all types of websites and their visitors.
+No longer limited to just online shops, https has appeared across the internet to encrypt data flows in an attempt to fortify privacy and data protection between all types of websites and their visitors.

 Let’s Encrypt is provided by the non-profit Internet Security Research Group (ISRG) in association with partners and sponsors including Electronic Frontier Foundation, the Mozilla Foundation, Cisco and the Linux Foundation.